baillieogrady/baillieogrady.com/content/posts/2020-06-15-building-a-wordpress-theme.md

 3\. **Prep**
 ------------

 At this stage I create a local version of the WordPress theme for development.
-I use Roots Sage and TailwindCSS for the foundation paired with the ACF Pro WordPress plugin, if needed.
+I use the <a href="https://github.com/baillieogrady/custom-sage-10" target="_blank">Roots Sage 10 starter theme</a> and TailwindCSS for the foundation paired with the ACF Pro WordPress plugin, if needed.
 Also at this stage I run through the style guide extracting all the global styles inherited through the designs and implement them into the theme.

 4\. **Coding**
 --------------

-I normally split this stage into two distinct parts, global and blocks.
+I normally split the coding into two distinct parts, global and blocks.

 Global is where I inspect the designs and code in the universal elements of the website such as the header and footer utilising ACF options.
 Blocks refers to the custom Gutenberg blocks I create based on the unique blocks of content given in the designs.